 1. Performance of targeted analysis methods

 Firstly, QqQHILIC and QqQFI were used to analyze 181 metabolites in NIST plasma for targeted analysis, and the accuracy of the method was evaluated by comparing with the reference concentration values in NIST plasma (evaluated by calculating RSD).
 Compared with the reference values in NIST SRM 1950 plasma, the RSD averages of substances analyzed by QqQHILIC and QqQFI were 7.8% and 10.9%, respectively.
-From the perspective of precision, both QqQHILIC and QqQFI are suitable for targeted metabolomics analysis.
-In practical applications, QqQHILIC is generally chosen for targeted metabolomics analysis because it is equipped with a chromatographic column that allows for pre-separation of substances, making experimental operation and data analysis simpler and more convenient than QqQFI.
+From the precision perspective, both QqQHILIC and QqQFI are suitable for targeted metabolomics analysis.
+In practical applications, QqQHILIC is generally chosen for targeted metabolomics analysis because it has a chromatographic column that allows for pre-separation of substances, making experimental operation and data analysis simpler and more convenient than QqQFI.
+(You may be interested in metabolomics services)

 2. Performance of untargeted analysis methods